krzksz/phCompile/README.md

 ```
 As you propably noticed, expression value has been covered with `span` element with `ng-phcompile` attribute.
 This mechanism lets you revert template back on the client-site when AngularJS gets ready.
 #### ng-repeat
 ng-repeat attribute also works similar to AngularJS and supports both `foo in bar` and `(foo, bar) in baz` methods.
-The only difference is that ngPhCompile leaves first copy of the element uncompiled with `ng-hide` class, so you can use it when AngularJS kicks in on the client side.
+The only difference is that phCompile leaves first copy of the element uncompiled with `ng-hide` class, so you can use it when AngularJS kicks in on the client side.

 ```php
 $phCompile = new \PhCompile\PhCompile();